 ScuttleShake are a women's four-piece acoustic band playing an eclectic set of folk-tinged Americana with guitar, banjo, uke and drums.
 Free entry.

 ‘The Road to Pride’ screening and discussion

 An innovative arts project curated by Trowbridge and Chippenham LGBT youth groups along with artist Tash Horton.
 For two months the groups explored identity and how to celebrate difference.
 The result is a beautiful exploration of individual stories which highlight the issue of equality for young people.
 A discussion with members of the group and Stonewall representatives will follow.
 Free entry.

-Pottery drop-in with Mirka Golden-Hahn
+Pottery drop-in with Mirka Golden-Hann

 Create your own unique magnet plaque with a personal message!
 Free entry.

 Tea and a chat